MattPieti/MattPieti.github.io/_projects/9other/index.md

 ---

-## Probability Simulations
+## Digital Signal Processing (DSP) Simulations

-Used MATLAB to simulate electromagnetic interactions in Cartesian and cylindrical coordinates, including electric fields, equipotentials, magnetic flux and induction, EM waves, and attenuation.
+Used MATLAB to simulate DSP concepts including sinusoidal and complex exponential signals, beamforming, Shepard scales, analog-to-digital sampling, digital-to-analog reconstruction, convolution, and FIR filtering.

+---

+## Probability Simulations & Stochastic Modeling

+Used MATLAB to simulate real-world examples of probability concepts including Gaussian, Binomial, and Poisson distributions, least-squares-fit, probability density, standard deviation, the central limit theorem, and confidence bounds.
+Results were shown visually, such as with histograms.

 ---